With a brushing experience similar to that of a manual toothbrush, there isn’t much not to like here.

 Price & where to buy

-The cost of Boie is $12 with replacement heads costing $5.
+The cost of Boie Original is $10 with replacement heads costing $5.

 The initial brush cost is a fraction higher than I would like or expect, but you do get included a brush head that in theory lasts 6 months and you get the extra value from knowing it is made in the USA, is BPA free and better for the environment.